deckhouse/virtualization/docs/USER_GUIDE.md

 d8 k describe vi ubuntu-22-04
 ```

+How to create an image from an HTTP server in the web interface:

+- Go to the "Projects" tab and select the desired project.
+- Go to the "Virtualization" -> "Disk Images" section.
+- Click "Create Image".
+- Select "Download data via link (HTTP)" from the list.
+- In the form that opens, enter the image name in the "Image name" field.
+- Select `ContainerRegistry` in the "Storage" field.
+- Specify the link to the image in the "URL" field.
+- Click the "Create" button.
+- The image status is displayed at the top left, under the image name.

 Now let's look at an example of creating an image and storing it in PVC:

 ```yaml